Entries by Elizabeth Hickman

 Winter Lights

-In the midst of the holiday hustle, we’ve arrived at the Winter Solstice.
-Saturday marked the shortest day of the year, where daylight hours are fleeting and we become even more aware of light’s important role in regulating our circadian rhythms.
+Winter Solstice marks the shortest day of the year, where daylight hours are fleeting and we become even more aware of light’s important role in regulating our circadian ‘clock’.
+Our circadian rhythms are not only responsible for guiding our sleep-wake cycle but also impact our body’s immune system, hormonal balance, cellular repair and overall cognition.

 A New Face at Thrive